 Start with your MCO Care Coordinator (BlueCare, UnitedHealthcare Community Plan, or Wellpoint).
 They have the in-network agency list for your county.
 Call multiple agencies.
 Some will hire family caregivers under PC 182; others will not.
 Ask specifically: "Do you currently hire family members as direct support workers under Public Chapter 182?"

 At the state level, no. Tennessee does not currently offer a state caregiver tax credit, and there is no state income tax on caregiver wages either way.
-The pending Caring for Caregivers Act is a reimbursement grant, not a tax credit.
+The Caring for Caregivers Act signed in 2026 is a reimbursement grant, not a tax credit.
 Federal tax treatment of caregiver wages and stipends is nuanced and changes from year to year; talk to a tax preparer familiar with Medicaid waiver caregiver compensation before filing.

 First: please read Caregiver Burnout, Signs and Support.
 Burnout is common, predictable, and treatable.
 Second: call your AAAD at 1-866-836-6678 and ask about respite funding and a caregiver support group in your area.
 Third: call 211 for local crisis and behavioral health resources.
 You're not the first person in Tennessee to feel this way, and you don't have to figure out the way out alone.